vimonteglione/mrca-crud/README.md

 npm start
 ````

-OBS: The MySQL database need to be with:
+OBS: The MySQL database needs to be with:
   host: "localhost",
   user: "root",
   password: "system",